 Customarily rabbits can eat whole asparagus plant including stalks, but there are some distinguishing cases with the factor of age and medical condition of rabbits, so it is satisfactory to withhold stalk of asparagus from rabbit’s diet.

 - Can Rabbits Eat Asparagus every day?

 Asparagus have high water content which is 93% and daily consumption of asparagus can cause some digestive problems in rabbits.

 They should not be a part of daily intake of rabbits.
 They can be given 3 to 4 times a week maximally to add variety in its diet.

 Asparagus should try to be given mixed with some alternate vegetables.

 They can administer on day to day basis.
-According to study, asparagus equal to the size of human thumb mixed with an alternate vegetable can be given at once.
+According to a study, asparagus equal to the size of a human thumb mixed with an alternate vegetable can be given at once.